 And if you’re wondering what a biometric passport is, it’s a passport that comes with a microchip with all of your personal details.
 All Singapore passports are biometric ones, so hurrah.

-The good news is that there are many countries popular with Singaporean travellers where e-grates can be used.
-Think of every Singaporean’s favourite getaway travel destination like Bali, Thailand or even countries such as the United Arab Emirates and the Netherlands.
+The good news is that there are many countries popular with Singaporean travellers where e-gates can be used.
+Think of every Singaporean’s favourite getaway travel destinations like Bali, Thailand or even countries such as the United Arab Emirates and the Netherlands.

 Image credit: Beatrice Maefina